Mbed-TLS/mbedtls/docs/3.0-migration-guide.d/modify_MBEDTLS_ECP_FIXED_POINT_OPTIM_behaviour.md

 Change MBEDTLS_ECP_FIXED_POINT_OPTIM behaviour
 ------------------------------------------------------

-The option MBEDTLS_ECP_FIXED_POINT_OPTIM now use more ROM and does not increase peak RAM usage anymore.
+The option `MBEDTLS_ECP_FIXED_POINT_OPTIM` now increase code size and it does not increase peak RAM usage anymore.

-If you are limited by ROM space, you can define MBEDTLS_ECP_FIXED_POINT_OPTIM to `0` in your config file.
-This will save about 50 KiB ROM space.
+If you are limited by code size, you can define `MBEDTLS_ECP_FIXED_POINT_OPTIM` to `0` in your config file.
+The impact depends on the number and size of enabled curves.
+For example, for P-256 the difference is 1KB; see the documentation of this option for details.